vispacem/grammar-matters/README.md

 If you click on the link and the OpenLearn materials *aren't* there, force a reload of the webpage in your browser to clear any cached versions of the page.

+## And What's the Binder thing?

+MyBinder is part of a the Jupyter ecosytem.
+Clicking the button will cause MyBinder to launch a Jupyter notebook server that looks onto an environment created from this repository.

+*When you clone the repo, the button will still point to my repo.
+I havenlt got round to creating a Github Action to fix that yet...
+Feel free to edit the `README.md` file on your repository to fix it yourself, or copy your repo URL and paste it into the box at [mybinder.org](https://mybinder.org) to launch your repo via the MyBinder homepage.*

+When the Binderised environment is built, and the notebook server launched (you shuld be redirected to it automatically), navigate into the `content` directory from the the notebook homepage, and then to one of the markdown files; click on one of the markdown file links.
+The document will open up in the interactive, read/write Jupyter notebook user interface.
+Which means you can edit it, execute any code in it, add and execute code of your own.

+*Unfortunately*, there's no safe and direct way of saving your content back to the repository.
+Instead, you'll have to click on the `Download` button in a notebook toolbar and then open your browser onto the appropriate directory in your repo, and drag the file you just downloaded onto that directory listing.
+You should see an upload view to upload the files.
+Commit them (with an explanatory note about them) and the build and republish should be kicked into action again.

 ## Changing the content